Start the Registration Process

 One Form of Training

-If your residency offers only one form of training, or if it is not desirable for applicants to be able to rank your residency’s track separately in the ORMatch, then your residency should offer only one program in the Match.
+If your residency offers only one form of training, or if it is not desirable for applicants to be able to rank your residency's tracks separately in the Dental Match, then your residency should offer only one program in the Dental Match.

 Multiple Forms of Training

-Offering multiple tracks will permit your applicants to rank each of your residency’s tracks separately in the Match, and enable you to rank specific applicants for each track offered by your residency.
-Each registered track will be identified by a unique 5-digit Code Number and must have information following the track title(s) to distinguish the track (e.g., location).
+Offering multiple programs/tracks will permit your applicants to rank each of your residency's programs separately in the Dental Match, and enable you to rank specific applicants for each program offered by your residency.

 Adding a Program